Jeremy Perera

-Jeremy Christopher Perera (born 14 January 2006) is a Gibraltarian footballer who plays as a defensive midfieder for Blyth Spartans and the Gibraltar national football team.
+Jeremy Christopher Perera (born 14 January 2006) is a Gibraltarian footballer who plays as a defensive midfieder, most recently for Ashington, and the Gibraltar national football team.

 Club career

 After spending his youth in Spain primarily with San Roque, Perera returned to Gibraltar in 2023 to join Mons Calpe.
 He spent 2 years with the Calpeans before moving to England to study, including a stint with Heaton Stannington, with whom he played once.
 In summer 2025 he joined FC Magpies, making his debut in the UEFA Conference League on 10 July 2025.

 On 16 October 2025, it was announced that Perera had signed for Northern Premier League Division One side Blyth Spartans, joining up with compatriots Paddy McClafferty and Jesse Gomez.
+After falling out of favour with new manager Colin Nash, Perera left the Spartans in January 2026 and joined league rivals Ashington on 30 January 2026.

 International career

 Perera made his senior international debut on 4 September 2025, in a friendly against Albania.